vadim-vic/Causal-Inference/README.md

-# Causal inference for text data
+# Causal inference for time series and text data

 List of Contents
 =======================